How Do You Choose Your First Whisky for a Home Bar?

 Step 5: Track It from Day One

 A month later, when you're choosing bottle number two, those notes are gold.
 You'll remember exactly what you loved (or didn't) and make a much smarter second purchase.
+Without notes, your memory of bottle one will be vague by the time you're standing in the store again.

 The First Bottle Is Just the Beginning

 Your first whisky doesn't need to be perfect.
 It needs to be yours.
 It's the start of a journey through flavors, regions, and stories that will unfold over years.
+Every subsequent bottle builds on the foundation your first one laid.

 So pick one, pour a glass, and welcome to the world of whisky.
 Your shelf is waiting.